walle89/SwedbankJson/README.md

 You can read about it in [INSTALL.md].

 ### Can I install it without Composer?
-Short awser: No.
-Longer awnser: You can, but it's either recommended or supported.
-It's much easier to do with Composer.
+No, it's either recommended or supported.
+It's much easier to use Composer than manually download all the dependencies.
 [Read more about installing with Composer](docs/composer.md).

 ### I'm not Swedbank customer in Sweden, can I use this API?
 No, Swedbank's API is unique for the Swedish market and is not compatible with eg. Swedbank Denmark or Swedbank Lithuania.